Alfresco/acs-deployment/docs/helm/autoscaling.md

 #### KEDA based scaling for ATS

-To start with make sure your Kubernetes cluster has KEDA installed
+To start with, make sure your Kubernetes cluster has KEDA installed

 ##### Activemq scaler